bruce/puppet-vcsrepo/README.markdown

     }

-If no `P4CLIENT` environment name is provided a workspace generated name is calculated based on the Digest of path.
+If no `P4CLIENT` environment name is provided a workspace generated name is calculated based on the Digest of path and hostname.
 For example:

     puppet-91bc00640c4e5a17787286acbe2c021c